 By Type

 - Single Type: Single-type pricing software accounts for approximately 55% of market adoption, primarily driven by small and medium-sized enterprises (SMEs) seeking streamlined solutions.
 About 62% of companies using single-type tools focus on price optimization in product catalogs with fewer variables.
-In the healthcare space, 19% of wound healing care suppliers use single-type pricing modules to manage direct-to-consumer pricing and seasonal promotions.
+In the healthcare space, 19% of suppliers use single-type pricing modules to manage direct-to-consumer pricing and seasonal promotions.
 These systems are preferred for their ease of integration and low operational complexity.

 - Double Type: Double-type pricing software holds nearly 45% share of the market, favored by large enterprises needing advanced dynamic pricing capabilities.
 Over 48% of double-type users operate in sectors with fluctuating demand, such as retail and telecom.
-Around 23% of wound healing care enterprises deploying this software use dual modules for margin analytics and channel-specific pricing.
+Around 23% of enterprises deploying this software use dual modules for margin analytics and channel-specific pricing.
 These tools also support 26% of companies engaging in omnichannel sales, offering them greater flexibility in pricing optimization strategies.

 By Application

 - 4G: Pricing software used in 4G-related applications makes up about 40% of market share.
 Roughly 58% of companies in this segment rely on these platforms for static pricing structures and contract-based pricing.
-In wound healing care logistics, about 16% of legacy distribution providers operate on 4G infrastructure, using pricing software to manage regional pricing models and inventory-based price adjustments.
+In logistics, about 16% of legacy distribution providers operate on 4G infrastructure, using pricing software to manage regional pricing models and inventory-based price adjustments.
 It remains common among clinics and supply chains not yet upgraded to 5G connectivity.

 - 5G: Approximately 60% of pricing software applications now align with 5G infrastructure, offering real-time price modeling and AI-powered adjustments.
 Over 47% of adopters in this segment utilize machine learning features to enhance responsiveness in competitive markets.
-Among wound healing care manufacturers, nearly 21% use 5G-compatible pricing software for smart product bundling and telemedicine service pricing.
+Among manufacturers, nearly 21% use 5G-compatible pricing software for smart product bundling and telemedicine service pricing.
 The agility of 5G systems supports precision pricing at the point of care and accelerates remote care delivery.

 Regional Outlook